Stihl MS441 Chainsaw Review: Specs, Features, Pros And Cons, And Problems

 There are just as many people who have found the 441 to be a solid, reliable, or even great saw.
 The problem is that it’s not universally loved like some of the alternatives.

-Let’s find out why some people hate it and other people love it.
+Let’s find out why some people hate this 70 cc saw, while others love it.

 The MS441 is no longer for sale new from dealers.
 It was discontinued in 2019.

-The years made for the 441 and similarly powered saws:
+The production years for the 441 and its sister saws:

 The 044 is maybe the most popular of these saws, of which you’ll read, “Stihl stopped making that model because they are too well made.
 They didn’t make any money in parts or replacement.”